Mikaelia/monty/README.md

 # Monty Language Interpreter

 > **Monty 0.98** is a scripting language that is compiled into bytecodes.
-This program is an interpreter for Monty bytecode files.
-Commands illustrate stack manipulation.
+This program is an interpreter for Monty bytecode files, and illustrates stack manipulation.

 ## Environment
 - Ubunty Trusty 14.04